kylerc150/WeatherApplication/README.md

    - Possible database collection
    - Adding more cities for more information
    - If paying for API I can collect more information
+   - Possible phone app development with this product

 -----------------------------------------------------------------------------------
 ***You must register for the free version of the API***